-Dealing with pesky veins that don’t go away?
-Thankfully, modern procedures have now progressed to the stage where patients can feel little or no pain, and treatment can be a quick in and out of the surgery.
-We speak to two surgeons on all there is to know about varicose and spider veins, as well as the various treatments available in Singapore.
+Dealing with veins that won’t go away?
+Thankfully, procedures have now progressed to the stage where patients can feel little or no pain, and treatment can be a quick in and out of the surgery.
+We speak to two surgeons on all there is to know about varicose veins and spider veins, as well as the various vein treatments available in Singapore.

 The Vein Clinic & Surgery